lighthouse-labs/photolabs-starter/backend/README.md

 Create a database with the command `CREATE DATABASE photolabs_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.
+Or simply rename `.env.example` to `.env.development`.

 ```
 PGHOST=localhost